Augmenting MRI scan data with real-time predictions of glioblastoma brain tumor evolution using faster exponential time integrators: Glioblastoma tumor model

 \section{Glioblastoma tumor model}

-Let $\Omega\subset {\mathbb{R}}^3$ an open set and $I=(0,T)$ with $T>0$, we consider the following Fisher-Kolmogorov diffusion-reaction equation with logistic growth \cite{https://doi.org/10.1046/j.1365-2184.2000.00177.x} describing the brain tumor dynamics.
+Let $\Omega\subset {\mathbb{R}}^3$ an open set and $I=(0,T)$ with $T>0$, we consider the following Fisher-Kolmogorov diffusion-reaction equation with logistic growth \cite{Logistic} describing the brain tumor dynamics.

-Here, $u(x,y,z;t)$ represents the tumor cell density scalar field, and $D(x,y,z)$ represents the diffusion coefficient, describing how the tumor cells expand in a tissue, similarly to the diffusion phenomena.
+Here, $u(\mathbf{x};t)$ represents the tumor cell density scalar field, and $D(\mathbf{x})$ represents the diffusion coefficient, one for each kind of tissue, describing how the tumor cells expand in a tissue, similar to the diffusion phenomena.
 The $\rho$ coefficient describes the proliferation rate of the tumor cells (how fast they multiply).

+Our model is heterogeneous.
+The diffusion $D_{i,j,k} = D(x_{i,j,k})$ changes with the points of the computational stencil.
+For the white matter, it is equal to 0.13; for the gray matter, it is equal to 0.013; and for the air (outside the head), it is equal to 0.
+There is no tumor diffusion in the air outside the human head.
-Modeling the tumor cell dynamics by this kind of PDE results in a progression of the tumor "traveling wave" with the velocity $2\sqrt{D}\rho$, according to \cite{Zhu}.

-The diffusion coefficient usually patient-specific.
-Following \cite{c25}, it expressed as a linear combination of gray and white matter coefficients, namely $D=p_wD_w+p_gD_g$, where $p_w,p_g$ corresponds to the proportions of the white and gray matter, obtained from the MRI scans.
+On the other hand, the "global" diffusion coefficient $\hat{D}$ represents the global diffusion resulting from a proportion between white and grey matter, and it is employed for estimating the theoretical tumor growth velocity.
+Modeling the tumor cell dynamics by this kind of PDE results in a progression of the tumor "traveling wave" with the velocity $2\sqrt{\hat{D}\rho}$, according to \cite{https://doi.org/10.1046/j.1365-2184.2000.00177.x}.
+The global diffusion coefficient usually is patient-specific.
+Following \cite{c25}; it is expressed as a linear combination of gray and white matter coefficients, namely $\hat{D}=p_wD_w+p_gD_g$, where $p_w,p_g$ corresponds to the proportions of the white and gray matter, obtained from the MRI scans.
 Here, we considered the case of isotropic diffusion in both the white and the grey matter \cite{hogea2008image}.
 Following \cite{Menze} and \cite{Zhu}, we assume that $D_w=10D_g$, and we select $D_w=0.13$ [mm$^2$days$^{-1}$], $D_g=0.013$ [mm$^2$days$^{-1}$].
 Moreover, following \cite{c25} we set $\rho=0.025$ [days]$^{-1}$.
-With this setup, assuming 70 percent of the gray matter and 30 percent of the white matter, we expect the tumor growth to progress with a velocity of $2\sqrt{D}\rho = 2 \sqrt{p_wD_w+p_gD_g}\rho=0.11$ [mm days$^{-1}$].
-Thus, we expect the tumor to progress to 11 mm per 100 days.